 Daniel Clark is an Assistant Professor of Entrepreneurship at the Ivey Business School.
 He is a finalist and/or winner of numerous awards for his teaching, research, and reviewing.
-His research has been published in outlets such as the Journal of International Business Studies and Journal of Small Business Management.
+His research has been published in outlets such as the Academy of Management Review, Journal of International Business Studies, Entrepreneurship Theory and Practice, Journal of Business Venturing Insights, Journal of Small Business Management, and Business Horizons.
 In 2020, he was appointed Associate Editor of the Journal of Small Business Management.

 His current research explores the cognition and decision-making of entrepreneurs; in particular, how entrepreneurs make complex decisions about starting, growing, and internationalizing their ventures.

 Born and raised in Ontario, he is a prolific traveler who has lived in three additional countries, visited more than forty more, and is now back living in Canada for the first time since 2012.
 Father, husband, dog-owner, and nursing a significant addiction to the Food Network; his family is happy he stopped after 4 degrees.

 Recent Refereed Articles